how to make a person

 the terminal shows TypeError

-TypeError: factory() got an unexpected keyword argument 'last_name'
+TypeError: factory() got an unexpected keyword argument 'last_name'.
+Did you mean 'first_name'?

 • I add last_name to the function definition in person.py